Parlour: Etymology

-In the early 13th century, parlor originally referred to a room where monks could go to talk, derived from the Old French word parloir or parler ("to speak"), it entered the English language around the turn of the 16th century.
+In the early 13th century, parlour originally referred to a room where monks could go to talk, derived from the Old French word parloir or parler ("to speak"), it entered the English language around the turn of the 16th century.

 History

 The first known use of the word to denote a room was in medieval Christian Europe, when it designated the two rooms in a monastery where clergy, constrained by vow or regulation from speaking otherwise in the cloister, were allowed to converse without disturbing their fellows.
 The "outer parlour" was the room where the monks or nuns conducted business with those outside the monastery.
 It was generally located in the west range of the buildings of the cloister, close to the main entrance.
 The "inner parlour" was located off the cloister next to the chapter house in the east range of the monastery and was used for necessary conversation between resident members.

 It was the function of the "outer parlour" as the public antechamber of the monastery that was adapted into domestic architecture.
 In the early modern period homes became larger and concepts of privacy evolved as material prosperity was more widely shared.
 Rooms were increasingly set aside for the reception of guests and other visitors, screening them from the rest of the home.
 Although aristocratic homes might have state rooms, the frequent name for this reception room among the emerging middle classes (not likely to host state functions or royalty) was the "parlour".